steenfuentes/tiggo/README.md

 # tiggo

-**tiggo** is a command-line tool for developers that automatically generates summaries of code changes to use in PR descriptions.
-It analyzes changes between git commits using Git commands and leverages LLM APIs (currently only Anthropic’s API) to create high-quality, comprehensive PR descriptions.
-The tool is designed to reduce the overhead of writing a PR summary by hand.
+**tiggo** is a command-line tool for devs to supplement their git workflows using LLMs.

 ## Features